Right hand drive TR8 Home Market UK

 2 – TPADV7AT 214004 POSEIDON GREEN – NWK988W – Engine 10E00655 – MAN – Body number CHP300005

-After nearly 40 years in a private collection on the Isle of Man where no one got to see the car, it finally surfaced in a farm auction at a small place in Northern Ireland before being bought and returned to the mainland.
-The car is now in North Yorkshire.
+After spending nearly 40 years in a private collection on the Isle of Man, during which time it was largely unseen, the car resurfaced unexpectedly at a farm auction in a small rural location in Northern Ireland.
+It was subsequently purchased and returned to the mainland.
+The car is now located in North Yorkshire.

 Full story of this car is HERE